Ditidaht language: Status and history

 The number of native Ditidaht speakers dwindled from about thirty in the 1990s to just eight by 2006.
 In 2003 the Ditidaht council approved construction of a $4.2 million community school to teach students on the Ditidaht (Malachan) reserve their language and culture from kindergarten to Grade 12.
 The program was successful in its first years and produced its first high-school graduate in 2005.
 In 2014, the number of fluent Ditidaht speakers was 7, the number of individuals who have a good grasp on the language 6, and there were 55 people learning the language.

 Ditidaht has been the subject of considerable linguistic research including the publication of texts and, in 1981, an introductory university-level textbook.

-Characteristics
+Names

-The reason for the unusual discrepancy in the names Nitinaht and Ditidaht is that when the Ditidaht people were first contacted by Europeans, they had nasal consonants (/m/, /n/) in their language.
+The reason for the unusual discrepancy in the names Nitinaht and Ditidaht is that when the Ditidaht people were first contacted by Europeans, they had nasal consonants (//m/, /n//) in their language.
 Their autonym of Nitinaht was what the Europeans recorded for them and their language.
-Soon afterward the consonants shifted to voiced plosives (/b/, /d/) as part of an areal trend, so the people came to call themselves Ditidaht.
+Soon afterward the consonants shifted to voiced plosives (//b/, /d//) as part of an areal trend, so the people came to call themselves Ditidaht.
 Ditidaht is thus one of only a handful of languages in the world that do not have nasal consonants.